Alaska’s surviving spouses have important rights under Alaska law, including:

 Surviving Spouse Entitled To An Elective Share

-The surviving spouse must file the petition for the elective share by the later of nine months after the decedent’s death or six months after probate of the decedent’s will.
-Alaska Stat. § 13.11.090(a).
+The surviving spouse must file the petition for the elective share by the later of nine months after the decedent’s death or six months after probate of the decedent’s will, whichever is later.
+A.S.
+13.12.211.

 Alaska Is An Opt-In Community Property State